-It is against this background of lengthy, dedicated, selfless and virtually always unpaid engagement with the Australian community, in so many of its aspects, that the appointment of Ita Buttrose as Patron comes naturally and unanimously.
+It is against this background of lengthy, dedicated, selfless and virtually always unpaid engagement with the Australian community, in so many of its aspects, that the appointment of Ita Buttrose as Co-Patron or BGF comes naturally and unanimously.

 The secret ingredient that Ita has added to many civil society organisations with which she has been associated qualities that can be summed up as a reflection of her "Passionate Life".
-She once wrote a book "What is Love?"
-A title borrowed from Twelfth Night by William Shakespeare.
-Her search for empathy with others has never wavered.
+She once wrote a book "What is Love?" a title borrowed from Twelfth Night by William Shakespeare.
+Her search for empathy and compassion in others has never wavered.

-BGF has reached a watershed in its marvelous history.
+BGF has reached a watershed in its marvellous history.
 The AIDS pandemic is not over.
 But we have lived through the worst.
-Deep questions must be answered concerning the future outreach of BGF.
-It will reach out to the western suburbs of Sydney.
-But it will also reconsider deeply its role and function.
+Deep questions must now be answered concerning the future outreach of BGF.
+It will reach the western suburbs of Sydney.
+But it will also reconsider seriously its role and function.
 There is no one better to serve as Patron at this time of change, than Ita Buttrose.

-From the varied, enduring and distinguished engagement with the Australian community, it is little wonder that Ita's elevation to the rank of companion of the Order of Australia came with particular mention of her contributions as a role model.
+From the varied, enduring and distinguished engagement with the Australian community, it is little wonder that Ita's elevation to the highest rank of Companion of the Order of Australia, came with particular mention of her contributions as a role model.
 She has been a role model for women.
 But she has also been a role model for men.
 And for children throughout our nation.
 In short, Ita is iconic.

 I therefore propose that, with acclamation and gratitude, we should install Ita Buttrose AC OBE as a Patron of the Bobby Goldsmith Foundation.
 In much of its 40 years of service and engagement with the disadvantaged and vulnerable, BGF has enjoyed the support of Ita Buttrose.
-Now she will be our Northern Star.
-Patron in Chief of Australia.
-And now by our acclamation, Patron of BGF by the decision and applause of this most worthy organization facing new challenges; and the confirmation of its long-standing service to the specially needy.
-I give you Ita Buttrose, iconic Australian to be henceforth Patron of Bobby Goldsmith Foundation.
+Now she will be our Co-Patron: Patron of BGF by the decision and applause of this most worthy organisation facing new challenges; and by the confirmation of its long-standing service to the specially needy.

+I give you Ita Buttrose, iconic Australian to be henceforth Co-Patron of Bobby Goldsmith Foundation.